pacs-course/pacs-Labs/Labs/2024/01-bash_modules_git/lab01.md

 ### Examples of types of shell
 - `login interactive shell`: usually after you log into a remote system.
 - `interactive non-login shell`: running a script explictely from the shell.
-- `non-interactive non login shell`: running a command remotely withouth loggin in.
+- `non-interactive non login shell`: running a command remotely without loggin in.
-- `non-interactive login shell`: runs programs after login withouth the use interaction.
+- `non-interactive login shell`: runs programs after login without the user interaction.

 More details in [Difference between Login Shell and Non-Login Shell?](https://unix.stackexchange.com/questions/38175/difference-between-login-shell-and-non-login-shell).